 Instructions

-4. Jam is now ready to be put in glass jars.
+5. Your jam is now ready to be put in glass jars!
 Let it cool completely before using as the consistency will be runny while warm.
-When cool, store in the fridge.
+Once cool, store in the fridge.

 Notes